 On September 1, 2015, Twilio was named as a defendant in a First Amended Complaint in a putative class action captioned Jeremy Bauman v.
 David Saxe, et al. pending in the United States District Court, District of Nevada relating to the alleged sending of unsolicited text messages to the plaintiffs and putative class members.
 The Company filed a motion to dismiss, which was granted, and on September 20, 2016 the plaintiff filed a Second Amended Complaint with additional allegations that the Company violated the Telephone Consumer Protection Act ("TCPA"), and the Nevada Deceptive Trade Practices Act ("NDTPA"), NRS 41.600(2)(e).
 On January 10, 2019, the court granted Plaintiffs' motion for class certification under the TCPA and denied plaintiff's request to certify a class under the NDTPA.
 On February 13, 2019, the court issued an order denying the Company's motion to dismiss as to Plaintiffs' TCPA claim and granting dismissal as to Plaintiffs' NDTPA claim.
-The Company intends to vigorously defend itself against and believes it has meritorious defenses to this lawsuit.
-It is too early in these matters to reasonably predict the probability of the outcomes or to estimate the range of possible loss, if any.
+On February 22, 2019, the court stayed the case and directed all parties to mediation, which was conducted on May 15, 2019.
+On May 17, 2019, the original defendants (the "Saxe Defendants") and Twilio entered an agreement, which among other things, obligates the Saxe Defendants to fully fund all monetary and non-monetary aspects of the settlement of the matter and to obtain the dismissal of the plaintiffs' and the class's claims against the Company with prejudice.
+On October 7, 2019, the plaintiffs filed an unopposed motion for settlement and an unopposed motion to dismiss Twilio from the action without prejudice.
+Based on, among other things, the dismissal motion and our agreement with the Saxe Defendants, the Company does not believe a loss is reasonably possible or estimable.